triska/clpb/README.md

 is also a kernel of _maximum weight_ if the weight of each node is its _Thue-Morse code_ (see [cycle_n.pl](cycle_n.pl) for more details).

-Only 5 nodes (1, 25, 41, 73 and 97) of this independent set with 38
+Only 5 nodes (1, 25, 41, 73 and 97) of this kernel with 38 nodes have
-nodes have negative weights in this case, for a total weight of 28.
-There are exactly 256 solutions of maximum weight in this case.
+negative weights in this case, for a total weight of 28.
+There are exactly 256 kernels of maximum weight in this case.
 There are exactly 25,446,195,000 kernels with exactly 38 nodes.
+All kernels have between 34 and 50 nodes.
+For any fixed number of nodes, the maximum number of kernels (492,957,660,000) is attained with 41 nodes, and among these kernels, the maximum total Thue-Morse weight is 25.

 ### Alternative ZDD-based version of `library(clpb)`